 Sicily in Florence

-His words express all his love for his homeland, Sicily, and for Patti, his hometown in the province of Messina, where his great-grandfather, in the late 19th century, began collecting snow from the Nebrodi mountains in the winter to create a slightly dense mixture: granita.
+His words express all his love for his homeland, Sicily, and for Patti, his hometown in the province of Messina, where his great-grandfather, at the end of the 19th century, began collecting snow from the Nebrodi mountains in winter to create a slightly dense mixture:

-Antonio Lisciandro took all this love with him when he left for Florence with his wife thirty-two years ago.
-And in Florence, in the Tuscan hills, he recreated a little Sicily, starting with gelato, which means raw materials, art, care, and research.
+And in Florence, on the Tuscan hills, he recreated a little Sicily, starting with ice cream, with raw ingredients, art, care, and research.

 My story is that of many Sicilians who refuse to give up.
 I've always maintained that Sicily is a wonderful land where so much can be achieved, and that those who leave only do so because there are certain logics that lead to a crossroads, and so either you take the plunge and make bullying your way of life, or you leave.
 And leaving is what I did when I realized I had no choice, that they wouldn't let me realize my dream here.